MattiaFaroni/geo-finder/README.md

 ## Configuration
 To configure the connection to the database it is necessary to set the parameters in the application.properties file.
-Within the same file you can configure the Sentry dsn to be able to monitor your service.
+Within the same file you can configure the Sentry dsn to be able to monitor your service and the connection to Redis to manage the cache.
 The parameters to be configured are shown below:

 ```properties